-- Support the Christian ethos of the school where individual members of the school community can feel safe, valued and respected - Enable all to learn and work together in a positive and supportive way. - Promote a learning environment where everyone feels happy, safe and secure - Promote positive relationships between children, and between children and adults - Treat all children fairly and consistently with unconditional positive regard - Encourage children to become responsible and independent - Recognise and reward acceptable and positive behaviour
+- Support the ethos of the school where individual members of the school community can feel safe, valued and respected. - Enable all to learn and work together in a positive and supportive way. - Promote a learning environment where everyone feels happy, safe and secure. - Promote positive relationships between children, and between children and adults. - Treat all children fairly and consistently. - Encourage children to become responsible and independent. - Recognise and reward acceptable and positive behaviour.

-As children enter this school at the age of four and are here until they are eleven.
-We recognise that rules, routines, rewards and sanctions need to be adapted to be relevant and have meaning for different age groups, and at times individuals.
-All classes display the 'Golden Rules' and children are explicitly taught what these look like.
+As children enter this school at the age of four and are here until they are eleven, we recognise that rules, routines, rewards and sanctions need to be adapted to be relevant and have meaning for different age groups, and at times individuals.
+All classes display the 'Family Ties' and children are explicitly taught what these look like.
 These are embedded across the school and referred to as required.
 Many classes also have their own additional class charters which enable child voice to be heard.

 We use a tiered traffic light system to determine both acceptable and unacceptable behaviours to enable the children to understand consequences and responsibility.
-All incidents of unacceptable behaviours are recorded in class yellow communication files.
-These are displayed in every classroom and outside to ensure consistency of approach and all staff are proactive in its use.
-As a Trauma Informed School, with a strong Christian ethos and values, positive reinforcement is our primary behaviour management tool.
-Classes have their own positive reward system as detailed below.
+All incidents of unacceptable behaviours are recorded in class communication files or on My Concern, depending on the level of behaviour.
+With our strong values, positive reinforcement is our primary behaviour management tool at St Kew and classes have their own positive reward system which enables them to gain reward a part of a 'class family' group.

-LEVEL BEHAVIOURS REWARDS FOR ACCEPTABLE BEHAVIOUR GREEN Our Golden Rules: Public and private congratulation and praise BEHAVIOURS Do be gentle Individual class systems e.g. Team points, stickers, certificates, rocket charts, dojos, etc Do be kind and helpful Nomination for a 'golden awards' at a Friday assembly Do work hard 'praise' postcard to a parent Do look after everyone and everything Golden Time or other whole class 'rewards' Material rewards e.g pens Do listen to people Staff points can be awarded which convert to individual class systems Do be honest

-LEVEL BEHAVIOURS CONSEQUENCES LOW LEVEL Calling out Clear verbal warning YELLOW BEHAVIOURS Distracting others Inappropriate noise in class Not respecting property, e.g. doodling on exercise books Failing to keep on task Repeated leaving seats without permission Time wasting Not following instructions Running in the corridors Pushing in in the line Talking in assembly Rudeness to others Interrupting Children being inside when they should be outside Shouting in the dinner hall Appropriate time given for child to address behaviour Continued behaviour results in action relating to individual class system, i.e. move to the yellow traffic colour MODERATE AMBER BEHAVIOURS A second warning for one of the above behaviours Constantly calling out Continually distracting others Refusal to co-operate Deliberate rudeness, e.g. answering back Not attempting learning task Deliberate disregard for instructions Covering up the truth Unkind words and actions Swearing (overheard by an adult) 5 minutes time out from the main group, within the classroom If behaviour continues send to space outside of the classroom with learning task - MUST be in-line of sight (if appropriate) Incomplete learning tasks must be finished at break time or lunch time Inform parents - verbally at the end of the day or through a phone call SERIOUS RED BEHAVIOURS Physical assault against a pupil Physical assault against an adult Verbal abuse / threatening behaviour against a pupil Verbal abuse / threatening behaviour against an adult Bullying Complete appropriate reflection sheet as soon as the child is regulated Redress any mess / damage or wrong doing incurred Spend time in reflection space outside SLT Office if appropriate Parents always informed through reflection sheet and verbally by staff.
-Often, parents will be requested to come into school to discuss red behaviour Repeated red behaviours will result in a Positive Support Plan and possible internal or external suspensions (as below)
+LEVEL BEHAVIOURS REWARDS FOR ACCEPTABLE BEHAVIOUR GREEN BEHAVIOURS Our Family Ties: Ready Responsible Respectful Public and private congratulation and praise Individual class systems e.g. Tokens, stickers, marbles, etc. Star Award certificate for 'Star of the Week' assembly Golden Time or other whole class 'rewards' Material rewards e.g pens Staff points awarded which convert to individual class systems LOW LEVEL YELLOW BEHAVIOURS Calling out Distracting others Inappropriate noise in class Not respecting property, e.g. doodling on exercise books Failing to keep on task Leaving seats without permission Time wasting Not following instructions Running in the corridors Pushing in in the line Talking in assembly Rudeness to adults Interrupting Being inside when they shouldn't Shouting in the dinner hall Clear verbal warning.
+Appropriate time given for child to address behaviour.
+Continued low level behaviours: 5 minutes time out from the main group, within the classroom.
+If behaviour continues send to space outside of the classroom with learning task - MUST be in-line of sight (if appropriate).
+Incomplete learning tasks must be finished at break time or lunch time.
+Inform parents - verbally at the end of the day or through a phone call.
+SERIOUS RED BEHAVIOURS Physical violence towards an adult Violence towards a child Aggressive swearing Deliberate insolence (ignoring direct instructions from an adult) Deliberate vandalism Stealing Running away Spitting Racist & homophobic comments Deliberate and constant antagonising Persistent refusal Fighting Leaving the classroom Throwing equipment or furniture Complete appropriate reflection sheet as soon as the child is regulated.
+Redress any mess / damage or wrongdoing incurred.
+Spend time in reflection space outside Head's Office if appropriate.
+Parents always informed through reflection sheet and verbally by staff.
+Often, parents will be requested to come into school to discuss red behaviour.
+Repeated red behaviours will result in a Positive Support Plan and possible internal or external exclusions (as below).

-Fixed-term suspension and Permanent Exclusion
+Fixed-term and Permanent Exclusions